cliburn/sta-663-2015-old/pretest.md

 | Ali | Science | 75 |
 | Baba | Math | 65 |

+Send a sketch or image of the database schema.

 * Write an SQL statement to find out Ali's average grade over all his subjects.
+Send the SQL statement and its output.

 ### Math basics